 LH 101 Practical Skills

-This course covers the basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, irrigation and drainage basics, pruning and hedge maintenance.
-Students apply the knowledge and skills acquired in all courses to the operation of the Gardens at HCP.
-In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips and bi-annual plant sales.
+This course runs throughout the entire program and covers basic horticultural skills such as garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning, and hedge maintenance.
+This is an opportunity for students to apply the knowledge and skills acquired in other courses to the operation of the Gardens at HCP.
+In addition, students participate in field trips and assist with bi-annual plant sales.

 LH 102 Botany

 This course provides an introduction to the basic biology of plants with an emphasis on horticultural application.
-This knowledge will be tied into practical skills throughout the year to ensure a thorough understanding of how plants work and what they need to thrive.
+At the end of the course, students will be able to demonstrate knowledge in the areas of plant classification, anatomy, physiological processes, reproduction, genetics, hormones, and ecology.

 LH 103 Soils

-This course runs the full 10 months and covers a wide range of plant material.
+This course runs throughout the entire program and covers a wide range of plant material including trees, shrubs, vines, groundcovers, perennials, and annuals.
 Students will learn correct nomenclature, plant descriptions, growing requirements, critical pests and diseases, landscape use and maintenance requirements.
+Plant descriptions include distinctive stem, leaf, and flower characteristics, growing characteristics, maintenance, and landscape function.

 LH 106 Pruning